GSNorCal Volunteer Essentials

 - Which badges can the group choose to work on that will deepen their skills in this particular area?

 - If they are Juniors or older, are they interested in pursuing their Girl Scout Bronze, Silver, or Gold Awards?

 - Do they have ideas for activities that will involve younger or older girls?

-For Daisy, Brownie, and Junior troops, you can log into your Volunteer Toolkit to find meeting plans, and lots of other tools to help manage the troop.
+For all troop levels, Daisy through Ambassador and multi-level troops, you can log into your Volunteer Toolkit to find meeting plans, and lots of other tools to help manage the troop.

 important to start planning your time with girls.
 You should consider the

 following questions and begin to map out your Girl Scout year:

 How many times each month will you meet?
 When do you plan to break for holidays?

 How many weeks do you need to allocate for the Girl Scout Cookie Program?